Sean-w94/atmos/article/article.md

 }
 ```

 The `chans.json` file is used in both the client and server, it provides a shared contract allowing us to segregate data sent across the wire into channels.
-We use it to multiplex realtime streams.
+We use it to multiplex real-time streams.

-## Realtime Connections
+## Real-time Connections

 ### Transport